cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 ### A note on our approach

-Our application is designed to be a starting point which can be extended and customized for individual organization’s needs.
+Our application is designed to be a starting point which can be extended and customized for individual organizations' needs.
 Every organization will have a different cloud setup and tech stack, so we are using domain driven design to separate the estimation logic from both the data input source (e.g. cloud APIs, on-premise or co-located data centers) and the output source (e.g front-end dashboard, CSV, etc) so new inputs and outputs can easily be added.